CartoDB/documentation/app/content/analytics-toolbox-redshift/sql-reference/lds.md

 {{% bannerNote type="warning" title="warning"%}}
 This function consumes isolines quota.
 Each call consumes one unit quota.
 Before running, check the size of the data and make sure you store the result in a table to avoid misuse of the quota.
 To check the information about available and consumed quota use the function [`LDS_QUOTA_INFO`](#lds_quota_info).

+**We recommend using this function only with an input of up to 10 records.
+In order to calculate isolines for larger sets of locations, we strongly recommend using the [CREATE_ISOLINES](#create_isolines) procedure.
+Likewise, in order to materialize the results in a table.**
 {{%/ bannerNote %}}

 **Description**